Master of Science and Doctorate in Environmental Science

 - There is no prescribed coursework for the doctorate; students develop their own plan of study under the guidance of a faculty adviser.

-- Graduate students will have access to field sites such as the Barnegat Bay Coastal Field Station, Lacawac Sanctuary and the Red Hill Fossil Site, in addition to research facilities at Drexel and the Academy of Natural Sciences.
+- Graduate students will have access to field sites such as the Barnegat Bay Coastal Field Station and Lacawac Sanctuary in addition to research facilities at Drexel and the Academy of Natural Sciences.

 Learn More About the Master of Science in Environmental Science